ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- being erected u
-the Mt.
-Craw ford statiou, also.
-In the course of a few weeks or &amp; month, w
-suppose, trains w ill run through regularly t
-Staunton.—Harrisonburg Commonscallh.
 To be Carried in Your Pocket.
 Keep good company or noue.
 Never 1
 idle.
 It yonr hand cannot he usefully t.i